-- (1) Upon filing of the petition and documents required by this Chapter, the Court may, upon motion of the petitioner(s): - (a) Issue a Certificate of Readiness for Final Hearing; or - (b) order further investigation of specified matters. - (2) The issuance of a Certificate for Readiness for Final Hearing is not a substitute for competent proof of all required evidence at the final adoption hearing.
-[P.L.
-2004-64, §21.]
+- (1) Upon filing of the petition and other documents required by this Chapter, the Court may, upon motion of the petitioner(s): - (a) issue a Certificate of Readiness for Final Hearing; or - (b) order further investigation of specified matters. - (2) The issuance of a Certificate for Readiness for Final Hearing is not a substitute for competent proof of all required evidence at the final adoption hearing.

 §822.
-Notice of Hearing.
+Notice of Hearings.

-- (1) Notice of all court hearings in the adoption proceedings shall be served; - (a) on the natural parent(s) or guardian(s) of the child to be adopted: - (b) on the prospective adoptive parents;

-- (c) on the child if the child is 12 years or older; and - (d) on the Central Adoption Authority, at least 7 days prior to the hearing.
+- (1) Notice of all court hearings in the adoption proceedings shall be served: - (a) on the natural parent(s) or guardian(s) of the child to be adopted; - (b) on the prospective adoptive parents; - (c) on the child if the child is 12 years of age or older; and - (d) on the Central Adoption Authority at least 7 days prior to the hearing. - (2) Voluntary appearance at a hearing constitutes a waiver of notice of the hearing.